Academic year: Indonesia

-Besides the main holidays, there are many small holidays which take place for 1–2 days, such as Independence Day, religious breaks, and Teacher's Day.
+Besides the main holidays, there are many small holidays which take place for 1–2 days, such as Independence Day, religious breaks, and Teachers' Day.

 Israel

+In Israel, the school year begins on September 1st.
+The last day of school is June 30 for primary school and middle school, and June 20 for high schools.

-In Israel, the academic year is divided into two semesters.
-The first one begins in October (depending on the Hebrew calendar.
+In universities and colleges, the academic year is divided into two semesters.
+The first one begins in September or October (depending on the Hebrew calendar.
 Mostly a week or two after Simchat Torah), and it ends 13 weeks after in January.
 Then the next six weeks of January and February are dedicated to the first semester exams.
 Afterwards, in late February or early March, begins the second semester until mid- or late June.
 When the months of June and July are dedicated to the second semester exams while late testing can be by middle of August.

 Japan

-In Japan, the new academic year starts on the second week of April.
-In most schools in Japan, there are four main breaks: two weeks from late March to early April (Spring), about a month from late July to the end of August (Summer), the Health & Sports Day weekend (Fall), and two weeks over the year-end and New Year period from late December to early January (Winter).
+In Japan, the new academic year starts in early April.
+In most schools in Japan, there are four main breaks: one or two weeks from late March to early April (Spring), about a month from late July to the end of August (Summer), the Health & Sports Day weekend (Fall), and two weeks over the year-end and New Year period from late December to early January (Winter).
 There are some exceptions in northern Japan, where schools set a longer winter break, while cutting the summer one shorter.
-Additionally, there are 4 national holidays falling between 29 April and 5 May, sometimes called "Golden Week."
+Additionally, there are 4 national holidays falling between 29 April and 5 May (where the remaining days inside that period are also converted to public holidays), informally called "Golden Week."

-Colleges/universities have the following breaks:
+Colleges/universities have the following breaks (plus the "Golden Week" holidays):